1976–77 National Camogie League

 The 1977 National Camogie League was the first to be played in the sport of camogie.
-It was won by Tipperary who defeated Wexford in a replayed final and became first holders of the AIB Cup, which was presented to Monica Butler by Eddie Keher.
+It was won by Tipperary who defeated Wexford in a replayed final and became first holders of the AIB Cup, which Eddie Keher presented to Monica Butler.
 Helena O'Neill refereed.

 Structure

 Matches commenced in September 1976.
 Antrim, Dublin, Kilkenny, and Wexford competed in the eastern zone, which was won with Wexford after play-off victories over Dublin and Kilkenny.
-Tipperary beat Galway 2-3 to 1-4 to win the Western Zone.
+Tipperary beat Galway 2–3 to 1–4 to win the Western Zone.

 Final

 The first National League final was staged on a fresh day in Rathnure.
 Each team scored a goal and a point in the first half, Kit Codd and Eileen O’Gorman for Wexford and Deirdre Lane for Tipperary.
 Monica Butler at full back for Tipperary, according to The Nenagh Guardian:

 “gave an incredible display tirelessly repulsing attack after attack from the sharp-striking Wexford forwards and even when suffering from a painful shoulder injury insisted on staying on to lead her team to fight another day.

 Eileen Kehoe scored a goal for Wexford early in the second half and ten minutes from the end Maol Muire Tynan gathered the ball at midfield and set off n a solo run that ended with a memorable goal from an acute angle.